qfb.h – binary quadratic forms

 void qfb_reduce(qfb_t r, qfb_t f, fmpz_t D)

-Set \(r\) to the reduced form equivalent to the binary quadratic form \(f\) of discriminant \(D\).
+Set \(r\) to a reduced form equivalent to the binary quadratic form \(f\) of discriminant \(D\).

 int qfb_is_reduced(qfb_t r)